Display tablets are one of the most basic tools used by digital artists. They have a lot of advantages over traditional non-display tablets.

 If you want more adjustability you can also buy a separate tablet stand that gives you varying levels of slope.

-Connectivity – How Artist 12 Pro connects to the computer?
+Connectivity – How Artist 12 Pro connect to the computer?

 Everyone wants a clean desk, wires look messy and often gets damaged if kept carelessly.
 They also restrict your movements and in this particular case defeats the purpose of getting a small and portable device.